BonsaiDen/JavaScript-Garden/doc/prototype.md

 non-standard functionality.

-The **only** good reason for extending a built in prototype is to back port the features of newer JavaScript engines to older ones, like for example [`Array.forEach`][3].
+The **only** good reason for extending a built in prototype is to back port the features of newer JavaScript engines to older ones; for example, [`Array.forEach`][3].

 ### In conclusion